-A: If you are documented (written up) by a member of the Ithaca College community, the Office of Judicial Affairs will receive that report.
+A: If you are documented (written up) by a member of the Ithaca College community, the Office of Student Conduct and Community Standards will receive that report.
 The report will be reviewed for potential violations of the Student Conduct Code or Residential Life Rules and Regulations.
 A hearing officer will schedule a meeting with you based on your class schedule to discuss the incident with you.
 In that meeting, the hearing officer will ask you for information about the incident to determine your involvement in and responsibility for the violation(s).
 If you are found responsible for violating any section of the Student Conduct Code or Residential Life Rules and Regulations, you will be given sanctions that you will be required to complete.
-Sanctions include written warnings, disciplinary probation, community service, attendance at educational workshops and a variety of other activities.
-More information about sanctions can be found in the Ithaca College Policy manual.
+Sanctions include written warnings, disciplinary probation, community service, on-line educational workshops, papers, etc. More information about sanctions can be found in the Ithaca College Policy manual.

-Q: What happens if I miss my judicial meeting?
+Q: What happens if I miss my conduct meeting?

-Q: How do I know what I have to do for my judicial sanction?
+Q: How do I know what I have to do for my conduct sanction?

 A: In your meeting with your hearing officer, they will discuss with you your sanctions and the deadline by which you need to complete them.
 After you meet with your hearing officer, you will be sent a letter via email that summarizes your meeting.
-This letter will include whether or not you were found responsible for any violations and specific information on your sanctions, including your deadlines and any other information you will need to complete them (web address, paper specification, community service contact information, etc).
+This letter will include whether or not you were found responsible for any violations and specific information on your sanctions, including your deadlines and any other information you will need to complete them (web address, paper specification, community service paper work, etc).
 It is your responsibility to complete your sanctions by the given deadline.
-If you lose your letter or forget your requirements, you must contact your hearing officer or Judicial Affairs to retrieve that information.
-Failure to complete your sanctions as outlined in your letter will result in further judicial action.
+If you lose your letter or forget your requirements, you must contact your hearing officer or Student Conduct and Community Standards to retrieve that information.
+Failure to complete your sanctions as outlined in your letter will result in further action.

-Q: Can I appeal my Residence Director's decision regarding my judicial incident?
+Q: Can I appeal my Residence Director's decision regarding my conduct incident?

 A: If you were sanctioned for violations of the Student Conduct Code or received sanctions of expulsion, suspension, deferred suspension, removal from housing, restriction, or reassignment for violations of the Residential Life Rules and Regulations, you are eligible to request a Conduct Review Board hearing, but this is not an appeal of your original decision it is an entirely new hearing.
 If you received any other sanctions for violations of the Residential Life Rules and Regulations, the decision of your hearing officer is final.